AllanChain/sane-break/README.md

 - **Wayland**: compositors supporting wlr layer shell and idle notify protocols, and distros with layer-shell-qt version 6.

 Although GNOME does not support these protocols, some special workaround are made so that Sane Break will work with GNOME.
 If you are using Ubuntu 24.10 (and above) or Debian Trixie (and above), you can install the `.deb` package directly from the [release page](https://github.com/AllanChain/sane-break/releases) since `v0.6.0`.
-And make sure to enable the GNOME shell extension with:
+And make sure to enable the GNOME shell extension (download from the release page if installed from Flathub) with:
 ```bash
 gnome-extensions show sane-break@allanchain.github.io
 ```